menamina/bunie/front-end/README.md

   with yourself.
 If someone gets a hold of your journal they have access to a part of your world that almost feels ...
   -->

-## What it does
+## Application features

 - At it's core Bunie allows cosmetic enthusiasts to keep track of everything they own.
 It is for individuals who want to also keep track of their project pan status.
 With filtered through your inventory you can see different versions of you throughout the years.
 Maybe in 2022 you really enjoyed eyeshadow but these days you don't.
 It's a fun way to visually see who you were and what you liked vs who you are today.

 - There is also the social aspect of it.
-You can make posts and tell people how your project pan or anticonsumerist journey is going.
+You can seek online community by creating and reading posts about others project pan journey or just simply about what products they really enjoy.

+## Built with

+## Reflection

+## Going forward